-Oracle has a long history of punishing their customers who run Oracle on VMWare.
-From Oracle’s lack of support to fix Oracle issues while running on VMWare, to their large LMS audit findings, it’s well known that Oracle customers must be careful when using VMWare because one misstep and Oracle can try and slap you with a nine-figure non-compliance bill.
+Oracle has a long history of punishing their customers who run Oracle on VMware.
+From Oracle’s lack of support to fix Oracle issues while running on VMware, to their large LMS audit findings, it’s well known that Oracle customers must be careful when using VMware, because one misstep and Oracle can try and slap you with a nine-figure non-compliance bill.

-Historically, Oracle’s position with regards to VMWare became worse and worse for their customers the more those customers used the latest versions of VMWare.
-Customers using VMWare 5.1 had different “rules” than customers using VMWare 5.5, and customers using VMWare 6.0 have been subject to even harsher treatment by Oracle.
-Mind you, there is nothing in the Oracle contracts that talks about VMWare.
+Historically, Oracle’s position with regards to VMware became worse and worse for their customers the more those customers used the latest versions of VMWare.
+Customers using VMware 5.1 had different “rules” than customers using VMware 5.5, and customers using VMware 6.0 have been subject to even harsher treatment by Oracle.
+Mind you, there is nothing in the Oracle contracts that talks about VMware.
 There is also no publicly available document for Oracle customers to understand the differences in treatment between v 5.1, v5.3, v.5.5, and v6.0.
 Oracle simply applies different standards to the different versions and their customers are left with huge LMS audit bills.

 What has changed is that Oracle customers who push back on Oracle’s interpretations and really arm themselves with verifiable data are winning the LMS audit battle and not having to license every core across VCenters, or even entire VCenters for that matter.
 The battle, however, is not over.
 Despite what appears to be a softening Oracle position, Oracle audits vary significantly from one Oracle LMS auditor to another.
-While one LMS auditor may readily accept a customer’s position on VMWare, another LMS auditor may not.
+While one LMS auditor may readily accept a customer’s position on VMware, another LMS auditor may not.

-One step every Oracle customer running VMWare can do is to work with Palisade Compliance to understand exactly how to manage through the Oracle virtualization minefield.
-The best case for your company is if you continue to use VMWare in a way that gives you all the benefits of that software, while reducing your Oracle licensing risks at the same time.
+One step every Oracle customer running VMWare can take is to work with Palisade Compliance to understand exactly how to manage through the Oracle virtualization minefield.
+The best case for your company is if you continue to use VMware in a way that gives you all the benefits of that software, while reducing your Oracle licensing risks at the same time.
 Palisade is the industry leader in helping our clients do just that.
 Our track record proves it!